What is a trade union?

 Every single member’s case is unique, and we strive to ensure that our members receive bespoke support that is right for them.

 Whatever the issue you may experience, it can be reassuring to know that help is only a phone call away.
-Our teams are on hand to leave you with the confidence and job security you deserve.
+Our team of advisors and reps are on hand to leave you with the confidence and job security you deserve.

 Why should I join a trade union?

-Trades unions have a long history of working to improve health and safety, working conditions and pay.
+Trades unions have a long history of working to improve equality and diversity, health and safety, working conditions, pay and much more.
 This includes:

 • The national minimum wage